ARognes/Equipment-Record/README.md

 - [ ] Testing
 - [ ] [Useful sveltekit utilities](https://fractils.fractal-hq.com/#localStorageStore)
 - [ ] Drag and drop to move attributes / images
+- [ ] Attributes should have their own table?

 ## Long term TODOs